 When I moved into this house I had every intention of convincing Handy that we needed to find a bigger house.
 It was a tight space when I got here with all of my stuff including my 6-year old son.
 28 years and 2 more kids later – we are still here!
-Clearly, I need better-negotiating skills.
+Clearly, I need better negotiating skills.

 The Beginning of the Dream

 Once it was clear that we weren’t going anywhere, anytime soon I started sketching my new dream kitchen.
 I held on to those drawings for over 20 years.
 Believe it or not, the actual kitchen I have today isn’t too different from those original drawings.